Management Discussion and Analysis Report

 Risks

-Market Disruptions: Geopolitical uncertainty and raw material volatility may disrupt supply chains, increase input costs, and affect production schedules and margins.
+Geopolitical Uncertainty and Raw Material Volatility: These factors may disrupt supply chains, increase input costs, and affect production schedules and margins.

 Sustainable Growth Plan

-Target specialty and industrial deionisation opportunities in North America, especially in the pulp & paper sector, including UPS and mixed bed-resin applications.
+Target speciality and industrial deionisation opportunities in North America, especially in catalysts, mobile unit business, UPS (ultra pure water systems), and mixed-bed resin applications.

 Key Industries